Skip to main content

 If you lose more water than you take in, your body can become dehydrated.
 Dehydration can wreak havoc on your body, causing headaches, dizziness or digestion problems.
 Mild dehydration may impact your mood, memory or how well you're able to process information.
 These symptoms often go away once your body gets rehydrated.
 Medical attention is often needed with severe dehydration, since it can lead to more serious problems such as confusion, kidney failure, heart problems and possibly death.

-It is also possible to become overhydrated.
+It also is possible to become overhydrated.
 Although this is not as common, athletes and individuals with certain medical conditions may be at higher risk for overhydration.
-Symptoms of severe overhydration are often similar to dehydration and may also require medical attention.
+Symptoms of severe overhydration are often similar to dehydration and may require medical attention.
 For example, confusion and seizures can occur.
 Individuals participating in long stretches of physical activity, such as marathons, often need to replace both water and sodium losses.
 In these events, a hydration schedule is usually followed, and beverages such as sports drinks may be recommended.

 Fluid Needs Vary

-Adequate intake levels for water have been determined for generally, healthy people and are based on age and sex.
+Adequate intake levels for water have been determined for generally healthy people and are based on age and sex.

 Color Check